bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 {% include message_box.html type="info" title="Expired SAML SSO certificate" content=" If your SAML SSO certificate has expired and you cannot log into Bitrise through SAML SSO, we advise you to contact our Support team, who will be happy to assist you "%}

-## Logging in via SSO without a Bitrise account
+## Signing up to Bitrise with SAML SSO

-If you do not have a Bitrise account yet and an Organization owner invites you to their Organization via email, you can easily sign up to Bitrise and connect to the respective Organization!
+If you do not have a Bitrise account yet and an Organization owner invites you to their Organization via email, you can easily sign up to Bitrise and connect to the respective Organization.
 Our **Sign In via SSO** email is Organization-specific so you're just a couple of clicks away from accessing the right Bitrise Organization!

 1. Find the invitation email you got from Bitrise (letsconnect@bitrise.io) in your mailbox.